Lawn Dogs: Plot

-Ten-year-old Devon Stockard, a precocious and lonely young girl, has recently moved into the gated community Camelot Gardens in the Louisville, Kentucky suburbs with her parents, Morton and Clare.
-Recently recovered from open heart surgery, Devon is encouraged by her parents to make friends, and is pushed to sell cookies for a charity event for the summer.
+Ten-year-old Devon Stockard, a precocious and lonely young girl obsessed with the fairy tale of the Baba Yaga, has recently moved into the suburban gated community of Camelot Gardens in McCade County, Kentucky outside of Louisville with her parents, Morton and Clare.
+Recently recovered from open heart surgery, Devon is encouraged by her parents to make friends in the neighborhood and is pushed to sell cookies for a charity event for the summer in hopes to receive good publicity in the local newspaper.

-While selling the cookies, Devon leaves the gated community against her mother's instructions, and meets Trent Burns, a landscaper living in a trailer in the woods, who works in Camelot Gardens.
+While selling the cookies, Devon leaves the gated community against her mother's instructions, and meets Trent Burns, a young poverty-stricken man illegally living in a trailer in a nearby state nature reserve.
+She learns that Trent works in Camelot Gardens as a landscaper mowing lawns for its residents.

 Devon, at first annoying Trent, continues to come to his property and slowly befriends him.
 Despite the innocence of their friendship, he insists that she keep it a secret because of their age difference.
-While working in Camelot Gardens, Trent has altercations with two young men who live there; Brett, who is fooling around with Devon's mother; and Sean, a closeted homosexual who flirts with him.
+While working in Camelot Gardens, Trent has altercations with four people who live there; Brett, a man who has a secret affair with Claire, Sean, a closeted homosexual man who tries to flirt with him, Nash, an ex-cop-turned-security guard for Camelot Gardens who harasses Trent for his perceived white trash lifestyle, and Pam Gregory, a wealthy young woman who Trent has a secret intimate relationship with.

 During a family barbecue, exploring her father's car in their garage, Devon finds his handgun in the SUV's glove compartment.
 Brett discovers her with it and attempts to molest her, but she escapes.
 Telling her parents about the incident, they respond by stressing over the social implications and how influential Brett's father is.
 So, Devon changes the story to that Brett was only trying to tickle her.

+While Trent is mowing lawns in Camelot Gardens, Sean and Brett degrade Trent's blue-collar status and racially discriminate Salvador, a Latino American mailman.
+Salvador then places a package in front of his mower that Trent shreds without hesitation.

 Clare begins to notice Devon's friendship with Trent when he comes to do lawn work at their house and becomes alarmed.
-Meanwhile, Brett and Sean vandalise Trent's lawnmower, pouring sugar in the fuel tank and start a fight with him after accusing him of stealing CDs from Sean's car.
+Meanwhile, Brett and Sean vandalize Trent's lawnmower, pouring sugar in the fuel tank, and start a fight with him after accusing him of stealing CDs from Sean's car, which results in Brett cutting Trent with his weedeater and Trent biting Sean in retaliation.